aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally.md

     seaborn              : 0.12.2
     sentence_transformers: 2.2.2

-## Download and Load the Embedding Model
+## Download and load the embedding model

 To get started with sentence embeddings, we'll need to download and load a suitable model.
 In this example, we'll use the `BAAI/bge-base-en` model using the `SentenceTransformer` library.
 If it's the first time you're using this model, executing the following code will trigger the download of various files: